 run;

-: The PROC MEANS procedure also generates statistical data on non-missing values only.
-Use the NMISS
+PROC MEANS: The PROC MEANS procedure only generates statistical data on non-missing values.
+Use the NMISS option to calculate the number of missing values.

 Proc Means Data = test N NMISS;